mrosseel/vast-automation/README.md

 ### run the command

+Install a virtual environment (do this once):

+`python3 -m venv .venv`

+Activate a python virtual environment (do this every time):

+`source .venv/bin/activate`

-Make sure you have all the necessary python dependencies by running this command once:
+Make sure you have all the necessary python dependencies (do this once):

 `python -m pip install -r requirements.txt`

-Run this command every time to activate a python virtual environment:

-`source .venv/bin/activate`

 Run the actual processing software to get all options: